JS Saoura: Ligue 1 for the first time

 In the first season the goal was to ensure survival in the Ligue 1 and gain experience.
 In the ninth round in a match against USM El Harrach in Bechar, 45 people, including 32 policemen, were injured in accidents among fans.
 These incidents occurred in the stands, and after the stadium was stormed by USM El Harrach fans in the 65th minute, and in the face of these floods, the referee was forced to stop the match for security reasons as determined.
 On December 20, 2013, the club signed French coach Alain Michel to become the first foreign coach to lead the club.
 At the end of the season the star of the team Kaddour Beldjilali, moved to Étoile du Sahel for 360,000 euros, after a great struggle from several clubs.
 On February 24, 2015, Mustapha Kouici was appointed as the club's general manager for a period of 18 months, Kouici has pledged to put his experience and knowledge at the disposal of the team for the sole purpose of putting it on the right track.
 Only six months later Kouici was dismissed from his position, and the team's spokesman Mohamed Zerouati said that the new president of the club was the one who took this decision and the contract signed between the two sides allows that.
-JS Saoura started to impose itself to achieve in the 2015–16 season the runner-up of the Ligue Professionnelle 1, either in the Algerian Cup and after three eliminations from the Round of 64, JSS managed to break the knot and despite that, they was eliminated from the Round of 32 against NA Hussein Dey.
-The club achieved a record in non-defeat in its stadium, reaching 58 matches from 2015 to September 15, 2018 against CA Bordj Bou Arreridj. and Two seasons after that JS Saoura finished runners–up in the Ligue Professionnelle 1 for the second time, three points ahead of the champion CS Constantine.
+JS Saoura started to impose itself to achieve in the 2015–16 season the runner-up of the Ligue Professionnelle 1, either in the Algerian Cup and after three eliminations from the Round of 64, JSS managed to break the knot and despite that, they were eliminated from the Round of 32 against NA Hussein Dey.
+The club achieved a record in non-defeat in its stadium, reaching 58 matches from 2015 to September 15, 2018, against CA Bordj Bou Arreridj. and Two seasons after that JS Saoura finished runners–up in the Ligue Professionnelle 1 for the second time, three points ahead of the champion CS Constantine.

 On January 21, 2021, JS Saoura president Mohamed Zerouati was suspended for a year due to his behavior towards the match officials against MC Alger.
 Zerouati was accused of using pressure with threats against the match official (COVID manager), Zerouati said he was so upset with the COVID manager that a verbal argument broke out between him and the official match doctor.
-Zerouati in an interview said that the clubs who say that they put pressure on the referees are the same ones who say that they are hospitable when they win, but when they lose, they say the opposite.
+In an interview, Zerouati said that the clubs who said they put pressure on the referees were the same who said they were hospitable when they won, but when they lost, they said the opposite.
 He said, “Every day of Ligue 1 we take long trips that can reach 3000 km.
 As for the rest of the clubs, they move only once to Béchar in a season”.